-Two groups of animals (N=4 each) treated with ChABC or control were perfused three days after stroke with cold 4% paraformaldehyde and post-fixed overnight.
-50 microns sections were blocked in 10% normal goat serum NGS, 0,3% Triton X-100 in PBS for 1 hr at room temperature, then incubated overnight at 4 C in 1% NGS, 0,1% Triton X-100 and monoclonal mouse anti-GFAP (1:500) primary antibody (Sigma Aldrich) in PBS.
-The signal was detected by incubation in 1% NGS, 0.1% Triton X-100, 1:400 anti-mouse secondary antibody conjugated to Alexa Fluor-568 fluorophore (Molecular Probes, Eugene, OR) for 2 hr at room temperature.
+Two groups of animals (N=4 each) treated with ChABC or control were perfused 3 days after stroke with cold 4% paraformaldehyde and postfixed overnight.
+About 50 μm sections were blocked in 10% normal goat serum NGS, 0.3% Triton X-100 in PBS for 1 h at room temperature, then incubated overnight at 4 °C in 1% NGS, 0.1% Triton X-100 and monoclonal mouse anti-GFAP (1:500) primary antibody (Sigma Aldrich) in PBS.
+The signal was detected by incubation in 1% NGS, 0.1% Triton X-100, 1:400 anti-mouse secondary antibody conjugated to Alexa Fluor-568 fluorophore (Molecular Probes, Eugene, OR, USA) for 2 h at room temperature.
 After rinsing twice in PBS, sections were mounted on glass slides using Vectashield mounting medium (Vector Laboratories, Burlingame, CA).
 Images of GFAP immunoreactivity in injured hemisphere were acquired with a confocal laser scanning microscope (Leica BM6000).
-Six fields (700x700 microns) were acquired in the penumbra area for each slice and four slices were analysed for each rat.
+Six fields ($700 \times 700 \mu$ m) were acquired in the penumbra area for each slice, and 4 slices were analyzed for each rat.
 For each image, we first choose a fluorescence intensity threshold to exclude background.
 Then, the area of the image containing pixels above threshold was multiplied by their average fluorescence to obtain the integrated fluorescence.